Updated: Jul 23

-The budget of a campaign is one of the most important assets.
-It decides how the campaign will run and perform.
+The budget of a media plan is one of the most important assets.
+It decides how the media plan will run and perform.
 That is why we pay a lot of attention to getting the budget right in our system.
-You can assign a budget on a few different levels when you are setting up a campaign.
+You can assign a budget on a few different levels when you are setting up a media plan.

 We will discuss the following places where we allocate the budget:

-The first time you set a budget is when you are setting up the holistic campaign settings, you enter a total budget for the campaign and then activate a platform you would like to use and assign a budget to said platform.
+The first time you set a budget is when you are setting up the holistic media plan settings, you enter a total budget for the media plan and then activate a platform you would like to use and assign a budget to said platform.
 This way you have a clear overview of the budget per platform.
 There is a small difference between the advanced and general setup.

-Advanced setup: Here you first set a total budget for the campaign and directly after, you set a budget per platform.
+Advanced setup: Here you first set a total budget for the media plan and directly after, you set a budget per platform.

 General setup: In the general setup, you only set a total budget.

 Once you have set the budget for your media plan and specified the platforms, it is time to be more specific and allocate a lifetime budget to each ad product you are using in your media plan.

 Advanced setup: In the advanced setup, you choose the ad products you want to use in the media plan.
 When you select the ad products you want to use you have to set a lifetime budget straight away.
 Later during the configuration of the ad product, you can specify this budget.

 General setup: In the general setup, we advise on ad products you can use in the media plan to achieve your set goals.
 Each ad product here gets a lifetime budget assigned to it.

 In the ad product, you can further specify how the budget should be set, this differs for each platform, so we will discuss them per platform.